 The Commission has completed policy projects in the areas of criminal justice, suicide prevention, and school mental health.
 Currently, the Commission is working on projects regarding prevention and early intervention in mental health and workplace mental health.
-All policy projects include engagement with diverse communities.
+All policy projects include engagement with diverse communities to inform the work.
 In the Commission's current work and moving forward it will:

-- ✓ Ensure the voices of diverse communities are included in policy research. - ✓ Work with subject-matter experts to identify best practices of policy research that address disparities. - ✓ Explore and describe structural racism in policies related to the mental health system. - ✓ Emphasize recommendations or solutions with the potential to reduce disparities and negative outcomes among diverse racial/ethnic communities.
+- ✓ Ensure the voices of diverse communities inform policy research. - Work with subject-matter experts to identify best practices to ensure policy research addresses disparities. - ✓ Explore and describe structural racism in policies related to the mental health system. - ✓ Emphasize solutions with the potential to reduce disparities and negative outcomes among diverse racial/ethnic groups when formulating policy recommendations.